kyma-project/website/content/blog-posts/2020-04-30-release-notes-1.12/index.md

 ### Improved browsing of APIs within packages

-With 1.11 release introduced API packages to allow the Applications the registration of APIs grouped in packages.
+In 1.11 release we introduced API packages to allow the Applications to register of APIs grouped in packages.
 This way, customers could instantiate entire packages and access multiple APIs at once.
 Now, with 1.12, browsing APIs within package in Service Catalog UI is even simpler.
 In case a package holds multiple APIs, you can find them quickly using a dedicated drop-down component with a search feature.

 ![get-images](./api-packages-get-image.png)